-Covid-19 - During periods of Covid-19 restriction when students are not eligible to be in school, the above categories may not be applied.
+Covid-19 - During periods of Covid-19 restriction when students are not eligible to be in school, the above categories will be applied in accordance with relevant government guidance.
 However, monitoring of students' engagement with learning will still take place.
 Where the academy is fully open, all systems will be fully applied.